medic/cht-docs/content/en/apps/guides/hosting/app-developer.md

 docker-compose -f docker-compose-developer.yml up
 ```

 This may take some minutes to fully start depending on the speed of the Internet connection and speed of the bare-metal host.
-After it has completed, the CHT should be accessible on [https://localhost](https://localhost).
+This is because docker needs to download all the storage layers for all the containers and the CHT needs to run the first run set up.
+After downloads and setup has completed, the CHT should be accessible on [https://localhost](https://localhost).

 When connecting to a new dev CHT instance for the first time, an error will be shown, "Your connection is not private" (see [screenshot](/apps/tutorials/local-setup/privacy.error.png)).
 To get past this, click "Advanced" and then click "Proceed to localhost".